Streaming now on Zee5

-Moothon is a torchbearer for the Malayalam cinema.
+Moothon is a torchbearer for Malayalam cinema.
 The film will leave you stunned and in awe of what Mollywood has achieved.
-If you love Nivin Pauly for the incredible artist that he is, you simply cannot miss Moothon.
+If you love Nivin Pauly for the incredible artist that he is, you simply cannot miss the film.
 Geetu Mohandas’ Moothon is a movie that the Malayalam film industry should be proud of.
-Here’s hoping Nivin Pauly’s character acts as an inspiration for other Malayalam film actors to explore beyond the ‘safe zone’.